giancosta86/Helios-core/README.md

 * *general-purpose functions*

-Other libraries of the project cover specific domains - for example, ScalaFX utilities are provided by [Helios-fx](https://github.com/giancosta86/Helios-fx)
+Other libraries of the project cover specific domains - for example:

+* ScalaFX utilities are provided by [Helios-fx](https://github.com/giancosta86/Helios-fx)

+* JPA extensions are in [Helios-jpa](https://github.com/giancosta86/Helios-jpa)

+* Reflection utilities are provided by [Helios-reflection](https://github.com/giancosta86/Helios-reflection)

 As an important point, Helios is designed to be compatible with [Aurora](https://github.com/giancosta86/Aurora), making it very easy to employ the artifacts created by Aurora.